 How to Make a Rope Plant Hanger (in 5 Easy Steps).

-You don’t need to be an expert knotter to be able to make this beautiful yet sturdy plant hanger.
+You don’t need to be an expert to make a simple, sturdy plant hanger.

 What do you need?